List of Law & Order: Special Victims Unit characters: Katriona "Kat" Tamin

-In Season 22, when Tutuola and Tamin were walking to celebrate with Sergeant Baker and Benson, he accidentally revealed that Kat was finally promoted to Detective, and they were going to celebrate her promotion.
+In Season 22, when Tutuola and Tamin were walking to celebrate with Sergeant Baker and Benson, he accidentally reveals that Kat has been promoted to Detective, and they are going to celebrate her promotion.

 In September 2021, it was announced that Gray Hyder would leave the show after the two-hour premiere of season 23.
+After getting shot and nearly dying, Tamin realizes that SVU is too much for her and decides to resign.